Vikadakavi: Reception

-Malathi Rangarajan of The Hindu wrote that "It is obvious that Vikadakavi, made on a moderate budget, banks heavily on characterisation, dialogue and screenplay to make an impression.
+Malathi Rangarajan of The Hindu wrote, "It is obvious that Vikadakavi, made on a moderate budget, banks heavily on characterisation, dialogue and screenplay to make an impression.
 Krishnan, who has handled these departments, doesn't disappoint".
-The New Indian Express wrote that "Vikadakavi has no big names to boast of, but certainly exceeds the expectations from a debutant".
-Dinamalar praised the performances of the lead cast and criticised the background score and cinematography.
-Kungumam praised the story.
+The New Indian Express wrote, "Vikadakavi has no big names to boast of, but certainly exceeds the expectations from a debutant".
+Dinamalar praised the performances of the lead cast but criticised the background score and cinematography.
+Kungumam praised the film's story, humour and cast performances.